jacekkowalczyk82/jacekkowalczyk82.github.io/about.md

 permalink: /about/
 ---

-**I am Software and Test Engineer interested in OpenSource especially BSD,FreeBSD, Linux, Debian, Kali Linux**
+**I am Software and Test Engineer interested in OpenSource especially FreeBSD, BSD, Linux, Debian, Kali Linux**

 ### More Information